 Men and women grieve differently.
-Following the death of their baby, mothers and fathers must grieve the loss together, yet the differences in their gender-defined coping styles can sometimes lead to conflict at an already stressful time.
+Following the death of their baby, mothers and fathers may grieve the loss together, and the differences in their gender-defined coping styles can sometimes lead to conflict at an already stressful time.

 Apart from individual responses in the grieving process, some of the more significant differences in reactions to loss between mothers and fathers include: